Politics and communication

 Olten, 23.02.2024 - Switzerland's nuclear power plants were once again characterized by high availability and safe, reliable electricity production last year.
 The reactors at the Beznau (KKB), Gösgen (KKG) and Leibstadt (KKL) nuclear power plants were in continuous operation, apart from the scheduled annual overhauls in the summer.

 After setting a new production record in 2022, the KKL reached its third-highest production mark in 2023 since the start of continuous operation in 1984.
-Last year, the plant located on the Rhine produced as much electricity as is consumed by around 2 million households a year.
+Last year, the plant located on the Rhine produced as much electricity as is consumed by around 2 million households per year.

 Reliable long-term operation thanks to modernizations